-

 • Openness in communication.

-• Creating peaceful environment.
+• Creating peaceful environment.1.
+Introduction

 This language policy describes the beliefs and practices around the learning of languages at Crans-Montana International School.
 The policy was developed in collaboration and consultation with all teaching staff at the school and all staffs are asked to give their commitment so our school can achieve its goals.
 The policy forms the basis for decision making in the school to ensure that the programmes are well organized, well resourced, rigorous and continuous.